Watching Comey: For some it's a party

 Of course, that doesn’t mean she hasn’t found a way to keep up.

 “I woke up early today so I could get the pre-testimony talk, to hear all the pundits this morning.
-I was almost late getting here,” she said, shortly before picking up her smartphone – her inconspicuous method of checking the latest headlines.
+I was almost late getting here,” she said.

+In Marietta, Georgia, a veteran at the VFW hall said he sympathized with Trump.

+Carl Ryan, who served in Vietnam, said he watched “every word” of the Comey testimony and found it to be “nothing but publicity bull—-” driven by media and other powers who oppose Trump.

 —

-It was standing room only at the Brooklyn coffeehouse Building on Bond, which started broadcasting the hearing beginning at 9 a.m.
+It was standing room only at the Brooklyn coffeehouse Building on Bond, which started showing the hearing beginning at 9 a.m.

 Marjorie Sweeney, a freelance writer who lives nearby, had high hopes for Comey’s ability to take down Trump.